JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_4_Jesus/Life_of_Jesus_compared_Four_Gospels.md

 		- a.
 New deputation of priests.
 [John 1:19-28](/en/Bible/John/1#v19).
 		- b.
 Jesus returns February 23.
 		- c.
 John proclaims him “Son of God.”
 [John 1:29-34](/en/Bible/John/1#v29).
-		- d. +Next morning separate for good.
+		- d.
+Next morning separate for good.
 	- Sec.
 10. John Journeys South.
 Not in New Testament.
 		- a.
 March 3 John starts south.
 		- b.
 Stays several weeks at Adam.
 		- c.
 By June back at Bethany ford.